Frequently Asked Questions

 Will my instructor know that I came to the Research & Writing Center?

-That is up to you.
-We notify instructors and TAs of a visit only if a student requests notification and provides a working email address for the instructor or TA.
+We notify instructors and TAs of a visit if a student requests notification and provides a working email address for the instructor or TA.
 In such cases, an outline of the consultation session is emailed.